ayshaax/reproducible_research/README.md

 OSF is a free online platform that allows researchers to collaborate on projects, deposit their data and make it widely accessible.

 Click on the link to OSF shown above and in the search bar, type **"Logistic growth data"**.
-Find and enter the project for the parctical.
+Find and enter the project for the practical.

 Before continuing to the next section, read and follow the instructions described on the Wiki.